MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

 // The Azure blob storage container name that contains the Microsoft Academic Graph data to be used by this script DECLARE EXTERNAL @In_MagBlobContainer string = "";  // Example: "mag-prod-2019-10-03"

+// The data lake analytics path to the root of a Microsoft Academic Graph data release.
+Leave this blank if @In_MagBlobAccount/@In_MagBlobContainer are specified
+DECLARE EXTERNAL @In_InputPath string = "";

 // The Azure data lake storage output path where the JSON files will be created DECLARE EXTERNAL @Out_OutputPath string = "";  // Example: "output/pipeline/prod/2019-10-03-makes/GenerateIndexJsonEntities/IndexEntities"

 // Output files by entity type.
 Used for debug purposes.
-Disabled by default.
+Dsiabled by default.
 DECLARE EXTERNAL @Param_OutputFileByEntityType string = "false"; // Example: "true"

-//The name of the institution to create sub-graph for.
+//The name of the institution to create subgraph for.
 The full graph is used by default.
 DECLARE EXTERNAL @Param_UseSubgraphForInstitution string = ""; // Example: "microsoft"

 // USQL string values have a maximum length of 2^17, which unfortunately this means we need to limit the number of authors for a paper as they